-Prerequisites: NUR 0202, NUR 0203, NUR 0204, BIO 0204 Corequisite: NUR 0206
+Prerequisites: NUR 0202, NUR 0203, NUR 0204, BIO 0204 Corequisite: NUR 0206 and free elective

-NUR 0206 Nursing Seminar 2 0 0
+NUR 0206 Nursing Seminar

-Designed to help the student seek employment and prepare for practicing the role of the nurse.
+This course is designed to help the student seek employment and prepare for practicing the role of the nurse.
 The seminar classes are designed to give the student opportunities to discuss issues and trends in nursing education, nursing practice, and the legal realm.
 Responsibilities of the nurse to self, to the health team and the community are stressed.

+Prerequisites: Successful completion of six quarters.
 Corequisite: NUR 0205

-NUR 1121 Maternal and Newborn Nursing 3.5 0 7.5 6
+NUR 1121 Maternal and Newborn Nursing 3.5 0 7.5

-Using nursing process and nursing diagnosis, the basic concepts in maternal and newborn nursing are introduced.
-Client assessment, identification of common problems, making the nursing diagnosis, and planning client care will be discussed for clients in the antepartum, intrapartum, postpartum and newborn periods.
-Common problems of pregnancy and the newborn will be introduced.
-Clinical will include using the nursing process to plan, implement and evaluate nursing care for the intrapartum, postpartum and newborn clients.
+The basic concepts for the LPN in maternal and newborn nursing are introduced.
+Common problems of pregnancy and the newborn including psychosocial will be introduced.
+Clinical experience will include using the nursing process and nursing protocols to participate in planning, implementing and evaluating nursing care for the intrapartum, postpartum and newborn clients.
+Assessment skills are learned before beginning client care.
+Commonly used drugs in the care of the maternal and newborn client will be integrated.

-Prerequisites: NUR 0103, BIO 0107, PSY 0151 or 0105, PSY 0117 Corequisite: NUR 1141
+Prerequisites: NUR 0103, BIO 0107, PSY 0151 or 0105, PSY 0117 Corequisite: NUR 1141, NUR 1142